manprinsen/chia-plotting-on-ubuntu-server/README.md

 ## 🌱 About

-I would like to share my (little) knowledge about getting started with chia plotting on ubuntu server (21.04).
+I would like to share my knowledge about getting started with chia NFT plotting on ubuntu server (21.04).

 ## ⚠️ Disclaimer